thebiggest0/1510-term-project/README.md

     J: (Force Ghost): These are fallen jedi masters that provide unlimited healing and stat bonus.
 Answer their questions correctly to gain their aid.
     #: These are walls within the game.
 They define boundaries and obstacles in your path.

+## Level system

+    Players start at Level 1 and progress up to Level 5.
+    To level up, players must earn experience points through combat with enemies.
+    The experience requirements for each level are as follows:
+        Level 1 to 2: 100 XP
+        Level 2 to 3: 200 XP
+        Level 3 to 4: 300 XP
+        Level 4 to 5: 500 XP

+        Level 1: Youngling
+        Level 2: Padawan
+        Level 3: Jedi Knight
+        Level 4: Jedi Master
+        Level 5: Jedi Grandmaster

+    Upon reaching a new level, players will experience an enhancement in their abilities:
+    Each level up results in the player's current stats and HP increasing by a factor of 1.2.

 ## Game Secrets

     1. Force Ghosts do not disappear, players can interact with them multiple times to gain boots and healing